Somatic Overgrowth & Related Syndromes

 Tissue fixation protocols must be compatible with molecular testing; EDTA decalcification is acceptable, acid decalcification is not.

-Kits for testing on peripheral blood and buccal cells are available upon request.
+Kits for testing are available upon request.

 ***Already extracted DNA can be accepted only with laboratory approval.
 The isolation of nucleic acids for clinical testing must have occurred in a CLIA-certified laboratory or a laboratory meeting equivalent requirements as determined by the CAP and/or the CMS.